H-E-M-A-27/Project-DS5010-Team-11/README.md

 ## Test
 There is a package inside the **KMeans_Package** package know as **"Test"**.
 This package's module named **"test"** has the sample unitists for testing the code.
-For verifying if the methods are properly working, a simple **"assert"** keyword is used which lets you test if a condition in the code returns True, if not, the program will raise an AssertionError.
+For verifying if the methods are properly working, a simple **"assert"** keyword is used which lets you test if a condition in the code returns True, if not, the program will raise an AssertionError.<br>
 Sample:
 ```
 x = "Project"